Renal cell carcinoma—happens in adults, different types based on where they start

 Cancer is when cells in the body split without control or order.
 These cells go on to form a growth or tumor.
 The term cancer refers to harmful growths.
 These growths attack nearby tissues.
 They also spread to other parts of the body.
 It is not clear exactly what causes these problems.
 It’s likely a mix of genes and the environment.

 Surgery is done to remove as much cancer as possible.
 Nearby lymph nodes or other sites with cancer will also be removed.
-A
+Surgery

-Partial—removal of the cancerous part of the kidney to treat smaller tumors that have not spread
+Partial nephrectomy—removal of part of the kidney to treat smaller tumors

 If you smoke, your doctor will help you find ways to